 There are two console types available with pfSense® software, VGA and Serial.
 The active default console depends on the image/installer used and configuration settings.
 The difference between the two console types is explained in more detail below.

-The VGA console is a console with a traditional monitor and keyboard.
-The keyboard can be PS/2 or USB.
-The VGA console requires hardware with a monitor port and either PS/2 or USB ports for the keyboard, or in some cases a serial BIOS that does VGA redirection.
+The VGA (video) console is a console with a monitor and keyboard.
+The video console requires hardware with a connection for a monitor (e.g. HDMI, VGA) and keyboard (USB, PS/2).
+In some cases a serial BIOS that does VGA redirection may work.

 The VGA console is active by default using the normal memstick installer or ISO.

-The Serial console uses a serial/COM port to communicate with a serial client.
-It is primarily intended for systems without a monitor or keyboard, but can be used on systems where those are either not available or not wanted.
+The serial console uses a serial/COM port to communicate with a serial client.
+It is primarily intended for systems without a monitor or keyboard.
+The serial console can also be used on systems where those are either not available or not wanted, so long as the hardware has at attached (non-USB) serial port.

 The serial console is active by default when installing using the serial memstick and may be enabled under System > Advanced on VGA images.

 required on the firewall, but the client may use a USB serial adapter if needed.